eflumerf/styleguide/dune-daq-cppguide.md

 constants and the functions that support their definitions.
 Avoid complexifying function definitions to enable their use with `constexpr`.
 Do not use `constexpr` to force inlining.

+### Use of constexpr [DUNE VERSION]

+If a variable or function's return value is fixed at compile time and you don't see this ever changing, declare it constexpr.
+I say "don't see this ever changing" since similar to "const" or "noexcept", it's hard to revoke this later without breaking other people's code.

 ### Integer Types